wsmoak/wsmoak.github.io/_posts/2015-10-24-connect-four-elixir-part-2.md

 We've seen how a GenServer works behind the scenes, and how to find the first empty row in a column, and how to update the Agent that holds the state of each space on the board.

 Next time we'll add some error handling.
 What if the players don't alternate turns?
 What if the column they select is already full?
 (You can try it by making seven moves in the same column.)
+We might also try to get rid of the conditional logic in `first_empty`.
+And then we'll need to detect a "win" and stop the game.

 The code for this example is available at <https://github.com/wsmoak/connect_four/tree/20151024> and is Apache licensed.